Nexium, Prilosec & Prevacid: Quick Relief But Kidney Damage?

 Nexium (esomeprazole) is known as “the purple pill.”
 This heartburn medication comes in 20 mg (over the counter) and 40 mg (prescription) doses.
 Nexium is used for heartburn occurring more than twice a week, as well as indigestion, peptic ulcers, and gastroesophageal reflux disease.

-Nexium came to market in 2001.
+Nexium came to the market in 2001.
 It contains an ingredient –esomeprazole magnesium – that reduces stomach acid, making heartburn less likely to occur.
 It can also be used as a preventative medication to keep ulcers from occurring in people who are at risk.
 It differs from other antacids because it curbs acid production over a period of time rather than providing a quick fix.

 What the Research Shows

 In February 2016, the Journal of the American Medical Association (JAMA) Internal Medicine published a study about the increased risk of developing chronic kidney disease while using proton pump inhibitors.
 For nearly 14 years, 10,482 people were studied.
-Some used Nexium, other used a class of medications called H2-receptor antagonists.
+Some used Nexium, others used a class of medications called H2-receptor antagonists.
 As a result, those who took two doses of Nexium daily were associated with a 20-50% higher risk of developing chronic kidney disease than the group who took one dose daily.

 Another study focused on acute kidney injury, and the test group was comprised of 600,000 patients age 66 or older.
 Half of the test subjects took proton pump inhibitors, while the other half served as the control group.
 The rate of developing acute kidney injury among the proton pump inhibitor group was 13.49%, while the control group’s risk was less than half of that number, at 5.46%.